VictorCorne/VictorCorne.github.io/all_projects.md

 layout: post
 ---

-> On this page, some projects that I completed, sorted on size.
+> On this page, some projects that I completed, sorted on scope.
 Most of them stem from the courses I've taken, which very closely fit my interests.

-# Large Projects
+## Large Projects
 The following are all projects with a greater scope where I learnt a lot from them.
 Most of them took multiple months to complete.
 - [RAG Pipeline with sentence embeddings](pages/projects/RAG_IRSE)
 - [Thesis: Relational Constraint Learning of Low-Voltage Electrical Networks](pages/projects/Thesis_GIS_Rule_learning)